 Navigating aged care and the costs associated can be a nightmare.
 One of the biggest hurdles to face is coming up with the required Refundable Accommodation Deposit (RAD).
-To enter an aged care facility, usually a large sum is required and often, families want to pay their parent’s RAD to potentially prevent them having to sell the family home.
+To enter an aged care facility, in most cases, a large sum is required.
+Families often want to pay their parent’s RAD to potentially prevent them having to sell the family home.
 And while this may seem like a solid solution, sometimes it can increase the resident’s fees.

 What is the Refundable Accommodation Deposit?

 Before we go too much further, let’s cover the basics of what the RAD or Refundable Accommodation Deposit actually is – the RAD is the standard room price set by an aged care facility.
-This is paid upfront and can be quite a significant investment.
+This is paid upfront and is usually a significant investment.

 As it’s means tested, any person requiring aged care may need to pay the full amount, or the Government may subsidise this fee, depending on the assessment.
 You can also choose to pay per day in a rental-style agreement, rather than all of it in one go.
-This is called the Daily Accommodation Payment or DAP – and this may also be subsidised by the Government to a degree.
+This is called the Daily Accommodation Payment or DAP.
+To a degree, this is often subsidised by the government depending on circumstances.

-There is also an option of using a combination of both a RAD and DAP.
+There is also an option of using a combination of both a RAD and DAP (Daily Accomodation Payment).
 On top of that, you then have your basic daily fee (to cover the cost of your meals, cleaning, facility management etc.) and your means-tested care fee (a contribution towards your personal and clinical care) plus extra service and additional service fees.

 You can find out more about how the fees all work in Nursing Home Costs Explained.